 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-This guidance was originally published by the Office of Fair Trading (OFT) and has been adopted by the CMA Board.
-The original text has been retained unamended, therefore it does not reflect or take account of developments in case law, legislation or practice since its original publication.
+OFT1122 was originally published by the Office of Fair Trading (OFT) and has been adopted by the CMA board.
+Chapter 2 of this guidance - on the exception to the duty to refer a merger in markets of insufficient importance - has been updated and replaced by CMA64.
+The original text of the remaining chapters has been retained unamended, therefore it does not reflect or take account of developments in case law, legislation or practice since its original publication.